jonklein/Psh/TomToDo.md

     4. input.inallrev - For all n in input.size to 9, push input[n] onto the corresponding stack.
     5. input.stackdepth - Puts size of stack on integer stack.
 - Implement absolute value and negation instructions for both int and float.
+- Implement new problem class CartCentering.java, that is used for the Cart Centering problem described by Koza in Genetic Programming.

 Done Minor Changes